TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 # SQL models

 SQL Models are the main types of models of SQLMesh.
 SQL models consist of a `Model` DDL, optional sql statements to run before the main query, and the main SQL query.
-SQL models are designed to look and feel like you're simply usning SQL, but can be customized for advanced use cases as well.
+SQL models are designed to look and feel like you're simply using SQL, but can be customized for advanced use cases as well.

 ## Definition
-To create a SQL model, just add a file named `my_model.sql` into the `models/` directory in your SQLMesh project.
+To create a SQL model, just add a file named `my_model.sql` into the `models/` directory (or subdirectory of `models/`) in your SQLMesh project.
 Although the name of the file doesn't matter, it is recommended to name it the model.
 Each file can only have one model defined within it.

 ### Example
 ```sql